serhat-dirik/vagrant-project-atomic-demoenv/README.md

 You'll have two default users as root & vagrant for each host.
 Passwords are "redhat1!" for root user and "vagrant" for vagrant user.

-If everything is done properly, kubernetes should be up and running.
-Etcd, kubernetes apiserver, scheduler, controller manager are all running on the master node.
-Kubelet & proxy services should be up & running on minions as  well.
+If everything is done properly, kubernetes related services should be up and running on both master and minions.
+Etcd, kubernetes apiserver, scheduler, controller manager, flanneld and docker services are running on the master node.
+Kubelet, kube proxy, flanneld and docker services should be also up & running on minions as  well.

-A private docker registry installed on the master node, public registry is mirrored and of course other nodes configured to use this private registry as a mirror.
+A private docker registry installed on the master node, public docker registry is mirrored and of course other nodes configured to use this private registry as a mirror.

 At last cockpit management & monitoring tool is also installed on the master node.
 You can access it on port 9090, so visit http://atomic-master:9090 to reach it's web console.

 ### Prerequisite: Vagrant
-You need Vagrant to install & setup our lab environment on your local machine.
+You need Vagrant to install & setup our demo environment on your local machine.
 If it's not already installed, please go and install Vagrant on your machine as following the instructions at the [Vagrant web site](http://docs.vagrantup.com/v2/installation/index.html ).
 It's also recommended for you to walk through Vagrant [getting started guide](http://docs.vagrantup.com/v2/getting-started/index.html)  to make sure that your Vagrant installation is properly done.

 After you've an up & running Vagrant instance on your machine, you'll need to install couple of vagrant plugins :